SSWConsulting/SSW.Rules.Content/rules/mentoring/rule.md

 ---
 Trying to do great things is hard.
 Trying to do them alone is, more often than not, impossible.
 That’s why all great leaders have mentors, and they also mentor others.
 No matter how competitive you may feel - especially early in your career - success is, in reality, a team sport.

-Steve Jobs had Bill Campbell as a mentor; Mark Zuckerberg had Steve Jobs; Bill Gates had Warren Buffett... the great Robert De Niro had Stella Adler; even Nelson Mandela had Ganghi to guide him!
+Steve Jobs had Bill Campbell as a mentor; Mark Zuckerberg had Steve Jobs; Bill Gates had Warren Buffett... the great Robert De Niro had Stella Adler; even Nelson Mandela had Gandhi to guide him!
 These are all very successful people, who benefited from having someone more experienced to lean on.

 ![Figure: Mark Zuckerberg became very successful under the guidance of Steve Jobs](steve-jobs-and-mark-zuckerberg.jpg)